Sarinha2204/eld/ex/headcount.md

- The code snippet provided is calculating the difference in years between the "Dia do calendário" (Calendar Day) and "Data Admissão" (Hire Date) fields in a QlikView script.
-It then uses this difference to determine if a person is a new hire or not based on whether the difference is less than 1 year.
  // a regra de new hire e contratação tipo é a mesma, diferencia true or false no resultado para que seja montada a dimensao na proxima camada